101. Introduction to Political Theory. (SS).

 140. Introduction to Comparative Politics.
 (SS).

-This course will provide students with an understanding of politics in Western Europe, China, and the Soviet Union, and familiarize them with concepts used to analyze politics.
+This course will provide students with an understanding of politics in societies such as Western Europe, China, and the former Soviet Union, and familiarize them with concepts used to analyze politics.

 420/Comm.
 420. Politics and the Mass Media.
 Pol.
 Sci.
 111, 300, 410, or 411.
 (Excl).